 In order to survive, Katie began living in a cave that measured 24 X 30 feet, located along side Roan Creek just outside of Jefferson, Ashe County, North Carolina.
-The cave was near one of the mills owned by Absolum Bowers.
-For the next 15 – 18 years, she lived in that cave and raised children - all fathered by Absolum Bowers.
+The cave was near one of the mills owned by Absalom Bowers.
+For the next 15 – 18 years, she lived in that cave and raised children - all fathered by Absalom Bowers.
 Some reports says they had 6 children but most say they had 9 children together that were raised in that cave.

 Eventually Katie built a house over top of the cave and worked at a nearby grist mill.
-The story is that at some point Absolum Bowers lived with Katie, but they never married.
+The story is that at some point Absalom Bowers lived with Katie, but they never married.
 There is a book in the Ash County Public Library called “Genealogy by Mrs Barbara M Angler and Verified by Debbi L Hurt”.
-It not only verifies the previous statements, but it says that Absolum recognized only his “legitimate” family in his will, meaning the children born to his wife.
+It not only verifies the previous statements, but it says that Absalom recognized only his “legitimate” family in his will, meaning the children born to his wife.
 However, records show that before his death he signed deeds of enormous acreage to the sons he had with Katie.

 There is a note on one of the genealogy sites that states “According to a great-great-granddaughter of Katie Ann, the cave was really quite nice inside.
 A house was later built for Katie on the area above the cave.
-The gg-granddaughter still lives in Jefferson, at Jefferson Landing which sits on the old Absolum Bower land.”
+The gg-granddaughter still lives in Jefferson, at Jefferson Landing which sits on the old Absalom Bower land.”

 The life of Katie Sheets living and raising her children in the cave was chronicled by Reverend Clayton B Miller, who was a minister of the Church of the Brethern.
 And, this information can be found at the genealogy department of the West Jefferson, Ashe County Library.